Practitioner in Residence, International Human Rights Clinic

 - J.D., Georgetown University Law Center

-- Shana Tabak, Armed Conflict and the Inter-American System of Human Rights: Application or Interpretation of International Humanitarian Law, in Applying International Humanitarian Law in Judicial and Quasi Judicial Bodies: International and Domestic Aspects (T.M.C.
-Asser Press forthcoming).
+- Shana Tabak, Armed Conflict and the Inter-American System of Human Rights: Application or Interpretation of International Humanitarian Law, in Applying International Humanitarian Law in Judicial and Quasi Judicial Bodies: International and Domestic Aspects (Derek Jinks, Jackson Maogoto & Solon Solomon eds., T.M.C.
+Asser Press 2014).

 - Shana Tabak & Rachel Levitan, LGBTI Migrants in Immigration Detention, 37 Harvard J.L. & Gender 1 (2014).